Loremaster/el_school/README.markdown

 ------------------------------------------------------------------------------

 - Added russian error messages for creation of User.
-All errors in schoolhead popup as flash message and contains russian words.
+All errors in schoolhead popup as flash message. and contains russian words.
 For translation words i use locale, it set as :en (default).
 - Added password and login generation (for class head).
 Plus some tests for that.
 - Redirect admin from root of site to his list of users.